Strong serving leads WNCC to sweep over EWC

 “I got to go in today for my grandparents and show them what they came here for and give them a show,” she said.

-WNCC did put on a show for Keoho’s grandparents as they clicked in areas, but the one area that really stood out was the many service runs that WNCC had that opened big leads.
+WNCC did put on a show for Keoho’s grandparents as they clicked throughout, but the one area that really stood out was the many service runs that WNCC had that opened big leads.

 The first set saw WNCC jump to a 4-1 lead behind three Curtis points and led 9-3 after four Hyleigh Fornstrom points.
-The Lancers battled back, slicing the lead to 10-9 on two points from Halle Hogan and trailed 11-10.
+The Lancers battled back, slicing the lead to 10-9 on two points from Halle Hogan.

 After a missed EWC serve, Moccellin went on a 5-point service run aided by four Curtis kills for a 17-10 lead.
 WNCC led 20-12 after two Macey Boggs points and won the first set 25-13 as Curtis hammered home a kill before serving the final four points.